Maintaining your Teams Connector deployment

 Note:

-• An alarm is raised on Pexip Infinity when the Teams Connector TLS certificate is due to expire within the next 30 days, and if it has expired.
-Currently there are no alarms raised if the CVI app certificate is due to expire.
+• An alarm is raised on Pexip Infinity when the Teams Connector certificates are due to expire within the next 30 days, and if they have expired.

 • You can use the test_pfx_certificate.ps1 script (which is in the Teams Connector ZIP file) to verify the currently installed Teams Connector TLS certificate (you cannot use it on the CVI app certificate).
 The command takes the format (run your variables initialization script first):